- You are here:

 Philip is author of the Rough Guide to Game Parks of South Africa.

 Most people who travel to Mountain Zebra National Park enter South Africa by flying into O.R.
 Tambo International Airport (JNB) in Johannesburg or Cape Town International Airport (CPT) in Cape Town.
-An organized safari could be started here, or you may elect to drive yourself.
-Some people will drive from Cape Town via the Winelands and Garden Route and take a relaxing week or two before arriving at the park.
+An organized safari could be started at either airport, or you may choose to drive yourself.
+The distance from Cape Town is almost 800km/500mi.
+A visit to Mountain Zebra National Park can easily be incorporated in a tour of the Winelands and the Garden Route region.

 Airlines & Ticket Prices